SJTU-IPADS/PowerInfer/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug template
-about: Used to report bugs in llama.cpp
+about: Used to report bugs in PowerInfer
 labels: ["bug-unconfirmed"]
 assignees: ''